JaskJohin/DCP/README.md

 1. Color Picker
 2. Find Dominant Color

-Both tools work for local images and are written in JavaScript.
+Both tools work for local images only and are written in JavaScript.

 ## Author